Sravan2808/DevTinder/homework.md

 - Order of the routes matter a lot
 - Install Postman app and make a workspace/collection > test Api Call
 - Write logic to handle GET,POST,PATCH,DELETE API Cals and test them on Postman
+- Explore routing and use of ?,+,(),* in the routes
+- Use of regex in routes /a/ , /.*fly$/
+- Reading the query params in the routes
+- Reading the dynamic routes